GuildCrafts/web-development-js/_goals/98-Pizza_Restaurant-RDB_Schema_with_CRUD_API.md

   - [ ] Contains the SQL data types of each attribute in the schema
   - [ ] Notes any foreign or primary keys in each table in the schema
   - [ ] Is included in the artifact (as a `.png` or some other easily viewable format)

-## Quality Rubric

-- SQL files are well formatted and readable [50 points]
-- All the SQL keywords are capitalized [25 points]
-- The E-R diagram minimizes data redundancy [25 points]
-- Table names are singular, not plural [25 points]
-- Commit messages are concise and descriptive [50 points]
-- Code is well formatted without any linting errors [25 points]
-- Variables, functions, CSS classes, etc. are meaningfully named [50 points]
-- Functions are small and serve a single purpose [50 points]
-- Code is well organized into a meaningful file structure [50 points]

 ## Resources